‘The only thing worse than blindness is having sight but not vision.’ Helen Keller

 Michèle Taylor, director for change at Ramps on the Moon, said: “Disabled and deaf people play a vital role in a flourishing theatre industry, both front and back of house, and this has become increasingly evident in the last five years.”

-New technologies such as haptic tools, AR and VR environments, digital fabrication, audio and voice interfaces, and accessible games may be of help, thus the present study is an attempt toward addressing inaccessibility of the theatrical property design education and jobs, and an opportunity to introduce Tinkerprop, a low fidelity audio game prototype to enable BPS novice designers to learn prop design concepts by creating design documents and using creativity to craft a prototype prop model in response to a professional art and design brief.
+New technologies such as haptic tools, AR and VR environments, digital fabrication, audio and voice interfaces, and accessible games may be of help, thus the present study is an attempt toward addressing inaccessibility of the theatrical property design education and jobs, and an opportunity to introduce Tinkerprop, a low fidelity audio game prototype to enable BPS novice designers to learn prop design concepts by creating design documents and using creativity to craft a prototype prop model in response to a professional prop design brief.